monte-monte/ch32v003fun/examples_v20x/spi_dma_chain/README.md

 ## Using the demo

 You need to flash at least two nodes to try this demo.
 If you want longer than neighbor-to-neighbor communication you need to flash every node with a unique ``NODE_ID``.
 By default every node will be polling on it's Master (downstream) interface every 1.5s and once it found a neighbor it will send periodical static messages (every 1s).
 Also a simple LED toggle function is preconfigured.
 Pressing a button on a node will send ``LED_TOGGLE`` command to the last known node downstream.

-LED and Button GPIOs are configured according to the ones that are used on *BluePill* WeACT CH32V203 boards.
+LED and Button GPIOs are configured according to the ones that are used on *BluePill* WeACT CH32V203 boards or cheap CH32V307VCT6 devboard.
+You can use any other, simply adjust the defines.

 ## WiP